Einavzil/GoldApp/README.md

 ### Running the GoldApp

 1. Make sure that all of the dependencies are installed and the virtual enviroment is activated.
-2. Also, make sure you have added goldapp.sql to your database, and have a user: maria, with password: password, in order to connect.
+2. Also, make sure you have added goldapp.sql database to MySQL Workbench, and have a user: maria, with password: password, in order to connect.
    You'll find the database: src/database/goldapp.sql
 3. To run the app, go to the src directory and run main.py